isheikh8492/soccer-stadium-analytics/README.md

 ## Project Overview

 This project uses Apache Airflow, Docker, and various APIs to build an ETL pipeline for analyzing soccer stadium data.
-The pipeline extracts data from Wikipedia, processes it, and stores it in Azure Storage, then visualizes it using Tableau.
+The pipeline extracts data from Wikipedia, processes it, and stores it in Azure Storage, to be visualizable on Tableau.

 ## Prerequisites